The Product Development Process | MAKO Design + Invent

 Final Notes:

-As one new chapter opens and the product development process closes, it’s also important to have check-ins with your product design phases even after launching to ensure you are still en route to achieving your goals.
-This can set you up for yet another sequel.
+As the product development process comes to an end and your next chapter begins, it’s important to reflect on each of the 7 stages in the new product development process you completed – even after launch – to ensure you are en route to achieving your goals.
+This will also set you up for a potential sequel!

 About: MAKO Design + Invent is the original firm providing world-class consumer product development services tailored to startups, small manufacturers, and inventors.
 Simply put, we are the leading one-stop-shop for developing your physical product from idea to store shelves, all in a high-quality, cost-effective, and timely manner.
 We operate as one powerhouse 30-person product design team spread across 4 offices to serve you (Austin, Miami, San Francisco, & Toronto).
 We have full-stack in-house industrial designmechanical engineeringelectrical engineeringpatent referralprototyping, and manufacturing services.
 To assist our startup and inventor clients, in addition to above, we help with business strategy, product strategy, marketing, and sales/distribution for all consumer product categories.
 Also, our founder Kevin Mako hosts The Product Startup Podcast, the industry's leading hardware podcast.
 Check it out for tips, interviews, and best practices for hardware startups, inventors, and product developers.
 Click HERE to learn more about MAKO Design + Invent!